TrovoLtd/TrovoWebsite/src/TrovoWebsite/TrovoWebsite/Content/Agile_WhatsThePoint.md

 ### Your spec will *never* be fixed

-If I had a shiny pound coin for every time I've heard someone say: "where's the specification?", "have you captured all the requirements?" or "have you got a picture of what you want?" then, well I'd at least have a free holiday.
+If I had a shiny pound coin for every time I've heard someone say: "where's the specification?", "have you captured all the requirements?" or "have you got a picture of what you want?" then, well, I'd have a free holiday at least.

 That's not to say *pictures* in particular aren't useful, they really can be (until they get too busy - like [this one](https://framework.scaledagile.com/#largesolution)), but even the clearest picture in the world...:

 * Won't stay clear and current for very long - sometimes for less than an hour after any clarity was achieved.
-If you get a good one then you *will* have to keep shoving it under everyone's noses over and over again, though the prime value of a great picture is to refocus everyone on the *problem*.
 * Won't transfer exactly to a code implementation - any two programmers *will* interpret it in a **minimum** of two different ways.

+The prime value of a great picture is to refocus everyone on the *problem*.
+If you get a good one then you *will* have to keep shoving it under everyone's noses over and over again, and you *will* have to tweak it each time.

 Clarity is fleeting and uncertainty is rife.
 The best pictures can give a sense of direction, but the only safe things to do are: